How to Spend 3 Days in Madrid: The Best Things To Do

 Taller Puntera

 If you’re looking for a unique souvenir, head to Taller Puntera, right around the corner from Plaza Mayor.
 This shop has some of the finest leather goods in Madrid.
-Your purchase comes with complimentary engraving to add a personal touch.
-I’ve purchased personalized wallets and bags for myself as well as friends and family.
+Your purchase comes with a complimentary engraving to add a personal touch.
+I’ve purchased personalized wallets and bags for myself as well as for friends and family.
 Prices start at around 30 EUR.
 I couldn’t recommend this place enough.

 Address: Plaza del Conde de Barajas, 4, 28005 Madrid, Spain

-Gymage
+Gymage Lounge

 Address: Calle de la Luna, 2, 28004 Madrid, Spain